-RCE 605 Medical Aspects of Disability

-This course provides an overview of the medical, psychosocial, and sociological aspects of disability and chronic illness and their effects on vocational, personal and economic adjustment.
+Medical Aspects of Disability This course provides an overview of the medical, psychosocial, and sociological aspects of disability and chronic illness and their effects on vocational, personal and economic adjustment.
 Students will explore multiple theories and perspectives on psychologically adapting to disability and chronic illness, describe the medical and rehabilitation consequences of disabling conditions, examine functional capacities and limitations, apply technology to remove barriers and impediments to employment, and analyze existing community resources in service to clients with physical, cognitive, and mental health disabilities.

-The Helping Professional: Case Management and Community Counseling

-This course provides an overview of the collaborative process that assesses, plans, implements, coordinates, monitors, and evaluates the services required to help an individual client achieve a specified goal in wellness through supported care.
-Students will learn how to apply evidence-based case management techniques to advocate and facilitate service provision for clients in a timely and cost-effective manner.
+The Helping Professional: Case Management and Community Counseling facilitate service provision for clients in a timely and cost-effective manner.
 Attention will be given to guiding students to identify and develop a knowledge base of community resources commonly used for counseling clients.
 Students will develop into proficient helpers by attending to assessing their helping skills including empathy, attending, questions, confrontation, sensitivity and problem solving.